SumoSumir/kata-na/HLD/scenarios/booking_workflow.md

     participant BS as Booking Service
     participant FS as Fleet Service
     participant PS as Pricing Service
+    participant IS as Insurance Service
     participant PY as Payment Service
     participant NS as Notification Service
-    participant DB as Aurora PostgreSQL
+    participant DB as PostgreSQL
     participant Cache as Redis Cache
-    participant Kafka as Kafka (MSK)
+    participant Kafka as Kafka
     participant IoT as AWS IoT Core
     participant V as Vehicle (IoT Agent)